okeefm/s3g/doc/s3g_protocol.markdown

  <td></td>
 </tr>
 </table>

+## 24 - Get print statistics
+Gathers statistics about the currently building print if a build is active, or the last print if there is no active build

+Payload (0 bytes)

+Response

+    uint8 : Build State (paused, running, finished_normally, canceled, none)
+    uint8 : Hours elapsed on print
+    uint8 : Minutes elapsed on print (add hours for total time)
+    uint32: Line Number (number of commands processed)
+    uint32: Reserved for Future Use

 ## 26 - Get communication statistics
 Gathers statistics about communication over the tool network.
 This wass intended for use while troubleshooting Gen3/4 machines.